-Nowhere else in the city or even in the world for that matter can you find such a unique and eclectic neighbourhood like Kensington Market.
-From food galore, outrageous fashion, hippies and hipsters to counter-culture, here are a few reasons why we LOVE the market.
+Nowhere else in the city can you find such a unique and eclectic neighbourhood like Kensington Market.
+From food galore, outrageous fashion, hippies and hipsters to counter-culture, here are a few reasons why we love the market.

 The market is filled with a mix of food shops making it a fantastic place to go shopping for fresh ingredients to prepare a meal at home.
 If you would like to grab a bite to eat, there’s also many restaurants and eateries featuring a wide variety of styles (vegan, gluten-free) and cuisines (Mexican, Jamaican, Italian).
 If there’s one thing that’s certain about the neighbourhood is that you will not go hungry!